ljharris1214/tidy_data_project/CodeBook.md

 ##Analysis

-An second data set, *'smartphone_activity_summary.txt'*, summarizes all measures accelerometer and gyroscope measurements by computing the mean for each combination of subject and activity
+An second data set `summary.data` summarizes all accelerometer and gyroscope measurements by computing the mean for each combination of subject and activity and saves it to *'smartphone_activity_summary.txt'*

+All column names except *'split'* which is not used to summarize the data.